A Time to Kill (1996 film): Reaction in France

 In France, the film has been the subject of controversy.
 Critics have accused the movie of making an apology for the death penalty and right of self-defense.
 A question mark was added at the end of the title ("Le Droit de tuer ?"/"The Right to Kill ?") so as not to shock the audience.
-Amnesty International France uses the word "disturbing" when referring to the film in one of its documents.
-Les Inrockuptibles described the film as "nauseating", "stinking", almost "fascist", with an "ultra-populist" script that makes one want to "vomit".
-Libération criticized the script, calling it "extremely dirty": the movie, says the newspaper, "militates in favour of the Black cause only to legitimize, after many plot buckles (resurrection of the Ku Klux Klan, the deceits of court, threats of many kinds) the mentally ill gesture of the avenging father".
+Olivier Nicklaus of the cultural magazine Les Inrockuptibles described the film as "nauseating", "stinking", almost "fascist", with an "ultra-populist" script that makes one want to "vomit".
+Peron Didier of Libération criticized the script, calling it "extremely dirty": the movie, says the newspaper, "only militates in favour of the black cause to legitimize, after many plot twists (the resurrection of the Ku Klux Klan, courtroom trickery, all kinds of threats) the "insane" gesture of the avenging father".
 According to Libération, the movie "justifies the indefensible" with a "dripping sentimentalism".
+Jean Francois Rauger of Le Monde wrote that "the film mixes the 'politically correct' alibi of anti-racism with the justification of personal justice since the accused is black and the action takes place in a city in the South of the United States.
+To this moralizing ideological bombast is added an emphatic staging, for a story full of useless digressions, a characterization of the characters so crude that it borders on stupidity."